 District 36, like Aurora as a whole, is a richly diverse district.
 More than 20% of residents of District 36 are Hispanic or Latino, nearly 18% are African American, and more than 7% are Asian, according to data from the state of Colorado.
 Students who attend Aurora Public Schools speak over 100 languages and come from around 130 countries.

-Neighborhoods – District 36 includes Adonea, Apache Mesa, Centrepointe, Cross Creek, East Quincy Highlands, Kierkegaard Acres, Laredo Highline, Murphy Creek, The Conservatory, Tollgate Crossing, and Traditions among other neighborhoods in Aurora and unincorporated Arapahoe County.
+Neighborhoods – District 36 includes Adonea, Apache Mesa, Centrepointe, Copperleaf, Cross Creek, East Quincy Highlands, Kierkegaard Acres, Laredo Highline, Murphy Creek, Spring Creek, Spring Creek Meadows, Sorrel Ranch, The Conservatory, Tallgrass, Tollgate Crossing, Traditions and Willow Trace among other neighborhoods in Aurora and unincorporated Arapahoe County.

 Schools – District 36 encompasses parts of the Aurora Public Schools district as well as Cherry Creek School District.